Blog Post · Mathematics · AI

 Slide \(|\lambda|\) and watch what happens to \(\lambda^n\).
 Below 1: the curve falls to zero.
 Above 1: it explodes.

-Symmetric matrices (and \(X^TX\) is always symmetric) have only real eigenvalues and orthogonal eigenvectors.
-Large eigenvalues = directions with lots of variation (signal).
-Small = little variation (noise).
+Symmetric matrices – and \(X^TX\) is always symmetric – have only real eigenvalues and orthogonal eigenvectors.
+Large eigenvalues correspond to directions with high variance (signal); small eigenvalues correspond to directions with low variance (noise).

 Chapter 5